kaliypsocraft/something-awesome/SUBMISSION_REPORT.md

 # Something Awesome Project

+- [ ] Evidence and summary of any research conducted, including a list of all relevant references

+- [ ] Evidence and quality of your analysis/findings/outcomes in the report to extend on what is not obvious on the face of the output

+- [ ] Any issues you had and how you addressed them

+- [ ] Any professional/ethical issues you encountered or analysed what you did, and how effective it was.

+- [ ] Anything else you did that is evidence of you developing and demonstrating professional behaviour

+- [ ] Strengths and weaknesses of your approach.
+Evidence of claimed strengths, reflections on weaknesses.

+- [ ] Why this project was challenging for you and how you changed as a result of doing it

+Course Objectives (as per the course outline)
+- [ ] Analysis
+- [ ] Critical thinking
+- [ ] Design

 ## Purpose
 The purpose of the project was to assist in my learning of broader fundamental cyber-security concepts and by extension provide a tool to other beginners of what I learnt.